 By applying the Soviet style – combining technique with planning – your boxing improves.
 Remember, boxing is not just about strength.
 It’s a combination of finesse and strategy.
 Follow the Soviet tactics and become a more powerful and skillful fighter.

-Historical Context of Soviet Boxing Style
+The History of Soviet Boxing Style

 The 1920s to 1991 saw the birth of the Soviet boxing style!
 It was bred in the Soviet Union, and was created to showcase power and dominance as an expression of Communist ideology.
 Traditional Russian fist fighting, Western boxing techniques and Leninist principles all contributed to this unique style.
-Understanding the historical context of any boxing style will give you valuable insights into its foundations and strategies.

 Characteristics of Soviet Boxing Style